gmazoyer/ansible-docker-debian11/README.md

 ## Building

-This image is built on Docker Hub automatically any time the base container is rebuilt, and any time a commit is pushed to the `master` branch.
+This image is built automatically any time a commit is pushed to the `main` branch.

 ## Author